avh4/elm-format/README.md

 Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
 By participating in this project you agree to abide by its terms.

+Use the instructions below to get started.
+More detailed information is available in [`./dev/Documentation/`](./dev/Documentation/).

 ### Building from source

 1. Install Haskell ghcup following the instructions for your operating system: https://www.haskell.org/ghcup/